resipsa2917/btrfs-snap/README.md

 Features:
 ---------

-* only takes snapshots when there are important data changes to your files (changed data in your files or the creation of non-empty new files, but not deleted or renamed files/folders -- i.e., data changes to a data block, not changes to an inode)
+* only takes snapshots when there are important changes to your files (changed data in your files or the creation of non-empty new files, but not deleted or renamed files/folders).
+That is, data changes to data blocks, but not changes to an inode).
-* can snapshot inside of the filesystem or rooted in a base directory
+* can snapshot inside of the filesystem or rooted in a base directory.
-* can purge old snapshots when too many exist
+* can purge old snapshots when too many exist.
-* can keep multiple snapshot schedules for the same filesystem
+* can keep multiple snapshot schedules for the same filesystem.

 btrfs-snappy is designed to be called from cron on a regular schedule.